-- Probiotic foods: Raw, cultured dairy (like kefir, amasai, yogurt) plus cultured vegetable support digestion, reduce inflammation and boost immunity.
+- Probiotic foods: Raw, cultured dairy (like kefir, amasai, yogurt) plus cultured vegetables support digestion, reduce inflammation and boost immunity.

 - High-fiber foods: Fiber is found in just about all plant foods that are high in nutrients and antioxidants, such as fresh fruits, vegetables, sprouted legumes and seeds/nuts.

-- Wild-caught fish: Salmon, mackerel, sardines and halibut are examples of fish high anti-inflammatory omega-3 fats
+- Wild-caught fish: Salmon, mackerel, sardines and halibut are examples of fish high in anti-inflammatory omega-3 fats.

 - Foods high in zinc: Zinc is critical for keeping skin healthy.
 Good sources include pumpkin seeds, grass-fed beef, seeds and legumes.